SouthGreenPlatform/VcfHunter/tutorial.md

-# Tutorial for VcfExplorer
+# Tutorial for VcfHunter

-This tutorial go through all steps from variant calling from DNAseq and/or RNAseq to caracterization of genome mosaic structure using ***vcfExplorer tools***
+This tutorial go through all steps from variant calling from DNAseq and/or RNAseq to caracterization of genome mosaic structure using ***VcfHunter tools***

-Go to the vcfExplorer folder (Scripts can be run from any folder but the command lines in this tutorial assume you are in this folder and that you have python 2.7 and 3 versions).
+Go to the VcfHunter folder (Scripts can be run from any folder but the command lines in this tutorial assume you are in this folder and that you have python 2.7 and 3 versions).

 ### Available data:

 *data/reference/* is a folder containing a fasta file with the reference sequence and a gff file containing the reference sequence annotation
-*data/reads/* is a folder containing DNAseq paired reads simulated from 3 gene pools of diploid ancestral accessions (10 accessions from each gene pool) and 10 DNAseq and 10 RNAseq paired reads simulated from hybrids diploids accessions resulting from several crosses of accessions from the ancestral pool.
+*data/reads/* is a folder containing DNAseq paired reads simulated from 3 gene pools of diploid ancestral accessions (11, 10 and 9 accessions from each gene pool respectively) and 10 DNAseq and 10 RNAseq paired reads simulated from hybrids diploids accessions resulting from several crosses of accessions from the ancestral pool.
 *data/config/* is a folder containing two configuration files needed for the RNAseq and DNAseq variant calling